 Ariel Yelen’s poetry has appeared in the POETRY, American Poetry Review, BOMB, Conjunctions, Washington Square Review, and other journals.
 She lives in Brooklyn and serves as the associate editor for Futurepoem, where she also edits the blog futurefeed.

-Andy Young's second full-collection, Museum of the Soon Departed, was chosen for the inaugural Patricia Spears Jones Award and will be published by Camperdown NYC next year.
+Andy Young's second full-length collection, Museum of the Soon Departed, is forthcoming from Carnegie Mellon University Press.
 She is also the author of All Night It Is Morning (Diálogos Press, 2014) and four chapbooks.
 She holds an MFA from the Program for Writers at Warren Wilson College and teaches at New Orleans Center for Creative Arts.
-Her work has recently appeared, or is forthcoming, in The Southern Review, Pank, The Journal of the American Medical Association, and The Cortland Review.
+Her work has recently been published, or is forthcoming, in Pidgeonholes, Spoon River Poetry Review, Dialogist, and About Place.
 Her poems have also been featured in contemporary and flamenco dance productions.

 Robert Zack Zachary